 When you’re in constant pain, your entire life changes.
 Day-to-day tasks that used to be simple are now incredibly difficult, activities you once loved now bring nothing but misery, and your emotions and mental health are all over the place due to the chronic pain.
 In case you are unsure as to whether you are suffering from chronic pain, you should keep in mind that, for it to be chronic, it needs to have persisted for 6 months or more.
 Your pain does not have to be constant, either.
 For many people, intermittent pain occurs because their injury only flares up when they do certain activities.
 Chronic pain is more prevalent than the total number of people suffering from cancer, diabetes, and heart disease.
 We want you to know that you don’t have to live like this anymore.
-Coping does not have to be your life’s work, and relief is available for you at the hands of the orthopedic specialists at AICA Orthopedics.
+Coping does not have to be your life’s work, and relief is available for you at the hands of the pain management doctors at AICA Orthopedics.

 At ACIA, we aim to give our patients pain-free lives through medical advances and personalized treatment options.
 Our diagnostic technology is some of the most innovative in the industry, and we always endeavor to treat the root cause of your pain in order to provide long-term solutions.
 Whether you’re dealing with chronic back pain, debilitating joint pain, or constant headaches, we can assist you with pain management and improve your overall health and quality of life.

 When you’re in severe pain or when you’ve been dealing with chronic pain for a while, we know you want a quick and effective solution.
 We will run diagnostic tests to determine the source of your pain, and then we will discuss pain management options with you.
-Our doctors and physicians will order different tests and scans to assess the damage to your body before they prescribe a treatment plan to alleviate your pain.
+Our pain management doctors and physicians will order different tests and scans to assess the damage to your body before they prescribe a treatment plan to alleviate your pain.

 If soft tissue damage is the cause of your frequent pain, MRI scans and CT scans can be run to confirm the exact nature of the harm you have suffered.
 Skeletal injuries can often cause chronic pain, and we can assess your injuries using x-rays and work to heal any breaks or fractures that are causing you pain.
 Nerve damage and spine problems are very common instigators to chronic pain.
 Electromyography and nerve conduction velocity tests will give our team an indication of the state of your nerve responses and muscle function.